zhilangtaosha/Markdown/README.md

 The detail information like my workload can be seen in "Workload Report".

-The Software Requirements Analysis of our project is showned in "Software Requirements Analysis".
+The Software Requirements Analysis of our project is shown in "Software Requirements Analysis".